gentoolink/gentoolinkcom/content/pages/home.md

 ### I can take the mystery out of the equation.

 There is allot to think about when building a website.
+Your website is a reflection of your business on the internet.

 ### Mobile Ready Web Solutions